Air2air/northworks/public/content/w-publications.md

 (summary of a conference on the health effects of gasoline) _Environmental Health Perspectives Supplements 101_ (Suppl.
 6), 209-212, 1993.

-[Issues in Risk Assessment](http://books.nap.edu/catalog/2078.html), (with committee), Washington, D.C.: _National Academy Press_, 1993.
+[Issues in Risk Assessment](http://books.nap.edu/catalog/2078.html), (with committee), Washington, D.C.: National Academy Press, 1993.

-[Science and Judgment in Risk Assessment](http://www.nap.edu/catalog/2125.html), (with committee), Washington, D.C.: _National Academy Press_, 1994.
+[Science and Judgment in Risk Assessment](http://www.nap.edu/catalog/2125.html), (with committee), Washington, D.C.: National Academy Press, 1994.

 #### The Value of Research on Health Effects of Ingested Inorganic Arsenic